- oAfrica : Tracking Internet Progress (2016) (Nairobi, Kenya ; South Africa)

-- Acacia Project in Africa and the Middle East (IDRC--International Development Research Centre, Ottawa, Canada)
+- Acacia Project in Africa and the Middle East--Document and Project Archive (IDRC--International Development Research Centre, Ottawa, Canada)

-- NOTE: Search for "Acacia" under Programs.
-This site is available in English or in French.
+- This site is available in English or in French.
 "Our mission is to support research on ICTs that improves lives and livelihoods."

-- "[ACA2K]...is probing the relationship between national copyright environments and access to knowledge in African countries.
-This project, supported by Canada's IDRC and South Africa's Shuttleworth Foundation, and managed by the Wits University LINK Centre in Johannesburg, began in October 2007 with legal researchers in five African countries (Egypt, Ghana, Senegal, South Africa and Uganda) preparing initial 'environmental scans' of the copyright contexts in their countries."
+- The open access, electronic book version of a 2010 final report. "[ACA2K]...is probing the relationship between national copyright environments and access to knowledge in African countries.
+This project, supported by Canada's IDRC and South Africa's Shuttleworth Foundation, and managed by the Wits University LINK Centre in Johannesburg, begun in October 2007 with legal researchers in five African countries (Egypt, Ghana, Senegal, South Africa and Uganda) preparing initial 'environmental scans' of the copyright contexts in their countries."

 - African Digital Library In association with NetLibrary (Technikon South Africa Gold Fields Library and Information Centre, Florida, South Africa)